gautieggertsson/gauti_website/content/research/a-unified-theory-of-the-great-depression-and-the-great-recession/index.md

 ---
-title: "A Unified Theory of the Great Depression and the Great Recession "
+title: "A Unified Theory of the Great Depression and the Great Recession"
-date: 2023-06-01
+date: 2024-11-01
 lastmod:
 tags:
 author: ["Gauti B. Eggertsson", "Sergey K. Egiev"]